tablelandnetwork/docs/docs/fundamentals/use-cases/README.md

 ### Data DAOs & token gating

 - Storing large media on file storage networks (IPFS, Filecoin, etc.) where pointers and metadata exist in tables.
-- Access controls are baked into the protocol to allow for token ownership or on-chain checks to dictate table mutations (e.g., mutate a row only if provisioned by the dataset's controller).
+- Access controls are baked into the protocol to allow for token ownership or onchain checks to dictate table mutations (e.g., mutate a row only if provisioned by the dataset's controller).
 - Storing publicly shared data, like a CMS or knowledge base, related to DAO operations.

 :::note